 - making strange noises like whining, clanking, or humming

 These signs are all indications that you need to get your automatic gearbox serviced or repaired.
 And, yes, it is possible to have that done!
 Automatic gearboxes, although more intricate than their manual counterparts, are repairable by properly-trained mechanics.
 Ideally, you should have your automatic transmission regularly serviced so that it doesn’t get the opportunity to misbehave, or in the worst case, grind your car to a halt.
 Generally, the less damaged your transmission is, the easier and cheaper it will be to return to smooth working order.

 At Kaspa, we are automatic transmission specialists and have been fixing them since they first became popular in New Zealand.
 We have the latest diagnostic equipment and tools to ensure the best possible outcome for your car.
-Get in touch if you’d like a free ten-point check on your transmission.
+Get in touch if you’d like a 10-point check and diagnostic.